quiltdata/quilt/docs/advanced-features/workflows.md

 }
 ```

-Note that `superhero` is a required property:
+Note that `superhero` is a required property of the package metadata, which is
+specified using `set_meta`.

 <!--pytest-codeblocks:cont-->
 ```python